CODING & COMPUTING WORKSHOPS

 The FUZE is a computing platform designed to encourage exploration and experimentation with basic electronics, communications and even robotics while at all times developing a core knowledge of computer programming.
 It is most of all, incredibly inspirational and for many, a life changing experience as students quickly realise technology is not an inaccessible over-complex mystical art but actually very reachable, very rewarding and downright good fun to boot!

 Computational Thinking and a rapid development of Digital Skills are quite simply by-products of using the FUZE platform.

-FUZE BASIC, a highly advanced and modernised version of the programming language widely accepted as the easiest to learn and teach, is included, preconfigured and ready-to-run, it opens up a world of opportunities to schools and anyone who would like to learn how to program.
+FUZE BASIC, a highly advanced and modernised version of the programming language widely accepted as the easiest to learn and teach, is included, pre-configured and ready-to-run.
+It opens up a world of opportunities to schools and anyone who would like to learn how to program.

 Fate played a part in the development of FUZE with the release of the Raspberry Pi (RPi).
 The FUZE shields the RPi protecting it from electronic shorting, static and physical damage at the same time as providing an ideal platform for learning to program and an exceptionally safe environment to experiment with simple electronics.

 “BASIC is a fantastic, intuitive language with which to learn programming.”
 David Braben, CEO Frontier Developments & co-founder of the Raspberry Pi Foundation

 The included electronics components kit provides a vast array of jumper cables/wires, resistors, LEDs, micro switches and sensors.
 An analog light sensor is included to allow programming with variable control, bringing real world applications to the forefront and offering a world of exciting and accessible learning opportunities.

 The FUZE, since launch in 2013 has won or been nominated many awards, accolades and testimonials.
 For example FUZE was nominated a finalist at the 2014 and 2015 BETT education show.
 Here are a few more;